refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/chakra-ui/add-delete-feature.md

 <Checklist>

 <ChecklistItem id="add-delete-feature-chakra-ui">
-I added the delete feature to the list page
+I added the delete feature to the list page.
 </ChecklistItem>
 <ChecklistItem id="add-delete-feature-chakra-ui-2">
-I enabled the delete feature on the show page and edit page
+I enabled the delete feature on the show page and edit page.
 </ChecklistItem>

 </Checklist>